Scottish Citylink: Present

 The company's current head office is at Buchanan bus station in Glasgow, where many of its services start and terminate.
 Citylink itself does not operate or own buses in its own right, although one owned and operated by Stagecoach West Scotland carries CityLink accreditation to satisfy licensing conditions.
 The two-tone blue and yellow colour scheme is still used, though its application and style have changed over the years.

 From 2004, the operating companies faced heavy competition from Megabus and Motorvator, both subsidiaries of Stagecoach.
 In September 2005 ComfortDelGro and Stagecoach agreed to a joint venture to provide express coach services in Scotland, ending the competition between the two operators.
 Under the terms of the agreement, Stagecoach gained a 35% shareholding in Scottish Citylink and in return granted certain rights to the Megabus and Motorvator brands in Scotland.

 Despite being a minority shareholder, Stagecoach appeared to have assumed operational control.
 Stagecoach staff replaced much of the former Citylink management, while Stagecoach's Scottish subsidiaries began operating many of the routes formerly operated by subcontractors displaced from Citylink work.
 Citylink service numbers, timetables and routes were also sacrificed in favour of Megabus where the two brands overlapped.

 In March 2006 the Competition Commission launched an investigation and ruled that the joint venture substantially reduced competition and that evidence suggested it led to higher fares on some routes.
 Stagecoach immediately criticised the ruling, stating that a period of further consultation would cause uncertainty among passengers and leave vital services in limbo, while jeopardising Scotland's intercity coach network and its ability to compete with both train and car Criticism of the Competition Commission's draft findings grew in Scotland and the joint venture received support from across the political spectrum in the Scottish Parliament In early 2008, certain routes, which were at the time already contacted out to Park's, were divested to comply with the ruling.

+Scottish Citylink AIR & 900 route-branded coaches at Buchanan Bus Station, Glasgow.

 Today many of the services are operated by Stagecoach subsidiaries Stagecoach East Scotland, Stagecoach Highlands and Stagecoach West Scotland.
 Some services are operated by Edinburgh Coach Lines, Shiel Buses and West Coast Motors.

 In May 2023, West Coast Motors became the first operator on the Citylink network to operate mirrorless coaches.
 The company introduced six brand new DAF-powered Irizar i6s tri-axle coaches on routes to Fort William, Skye, and Campbeltown.

 In February 2024, Scottish Citylink launched its own app.
 In December 2024,Scottish Citylink purchased new Transmach ticket machines.
 This allowed the use of QR codes for the first time and eliminated the requirement for paper passenger manifests.